sentialabs/public-cloud-recruitment/AWS.md

 This assignment is meant to challenge the potential applicant in the complete spectrum of designing a solution and delivering an environment in the public cloud using Infrastructure as Code (IaC).

-Please be aware of the fact that we are not only looking at the actual deliverables but also the process followed to achieve these results. *The presentation of the results is of equal importance to the actual results.*
+Please be aware of the fact that we are not only looking at the actual deliverables but also the process followed to achieve these results. *The presentation of the results is of equal importance as the actual results.*

 ## Assignment